 - Choosing an AC – Rather than selecting an air conditioner based on wattage, choose the unit that’s right for the size of the space you need to cool.
 Buying a model that’s too small is as much of a mistake as buying one that’s too large.
 Skimping on size means the system has to work overtime to keep your space comfortable.
 Over-sizing the unit also keeps it from operating at peak efficiency.
 The system cools your home too fast, leaving excess humidity in the air.
 That feels uncomfortable and opens the door to potential mold problems down the road.

-A professional HVAC technician from Senica Air Conditioning can assess your existing equipment and the characteristics of your home.
+A professional HVAC technician from Senica Air Conditioning, Inc. can assess your existing equipment and the characteristics of your home.
 Once you know the right size for your space, you can start looking at energy efficiency and other features.

 Conserving Energy With an AC